 The Bonds will be offered when, as and if issued and accepted by the Underwriter, subject to the approval as to legality by Jones Hall, A Professional Law Corporation, San Francisco, California, Bond Counsel to the District, and subject to certain other conditions.
 Jones Hall is also serving as Disclosure Counsel to the District.
-Kutak Rock LLP, Irvine, California, is serving as counsel to the Underwriter.
-It is anticipated that the Bonds, in book-entry form, will be available for delivery through the facilities of DTC on or about July 19, 2022\.
+Stradling, Yocca, Carlson & Rauth, a Professional Corporation, San Francisco, California, is serving as Underwriter's Counsel.
+It is anticipated that the Bonds, in book-entry form, will be available for delivery through the facilities of DTC on or about July 21, 2022.